Nominations for 2024 are now open through April 14.

 - Does the slate result in an overall board that meets the necessary attributes to govern AIGA?

 Completing the Nomination Form

-Any individual willing to participate and to fulfill the obligations of board membership may self-nominate by completing and submitting the nomination form by May 10, 2022.
-The nominee need not be a member at the time of nomination, but will be expected to become a member if approved.
+Each year any individual willing to participate and to fulfill the obligations of board membership may self-nominate by completing and submitting the nomination form.
+The nominee need not be an AIGA member at the time of nomination, but will be expected to become a member if approved.
 Each nominee is expected to complete the online form so that the nominating committee may consider the credentials of all candidates individually, as well as comparatively.
 Read the Board Responsibilities and the Board Conflict of Interest Policy to better understand the responsibilities of elected board members.
-If you have questions about the form or the nomination process, please contact the nominating committee co-chairs.

 The nomination form is designed to help the nominee prepare and present their qualifications in a consistent manner and assures that the committee has the same information on all candidates.